-Bed and ISA is a popular tax planning strategy with stock market investors.
+Bed and ISA is a popular tax planning strategy where you sell investments held in a taxable account ('bedding' them) and immediately repurchase them within the ISA wrapper.
 Learn how to take advantage with us.

 The Bed and ISA strategy is where you sell existing investments typically held in a GIA (General Investment Account) and rebuy them in an ISA (Individual Savings Account) in order to benefit from the tax-advantaged wrapper without materially changing your investments.

-At IG, our General Investment Account is named a ‘Share Dealing Account.’
+At IG, our General Investment Account is named a share dealing account, and we also offer an ISA.

 The term originates from an old financial practice called ‘Bed and Breakfasting,’ where brokers would sell your shares overnight and buy them back the next day, or in the parlance, ‘put your shares to bed overnight and then wake them up.’